Popkornium18/audiotag/README.md

 ```

 If the new filename already exists Audiotag will ask if you want to overwrite the existing file.
 This check can be disabled with the `-f` or `--force` option.

+### Copy
+The `copy` subcommand copies the tags from all the files in the sourcefolder to corresponding files in the destination folder.
+The filenames are sorted alphabetically before they are matched.
+Note that the `ENCODER` tag ist _not_ copied.

 ## Dependencies